 The mission of the center is to promotes quality and innovative research in the area of 3D printing and to educate a new generation of manufacturing engineers and innovators skilled in their use.

-In recent years, the center has undertaken an important R&BD project (Prof. Namhun Kim, School of Design & Human Engineering) under the suprvision of the Ministry of Trade, Industry & Energy (MOTIE) of Korea to produce eco-friendly 3D printed automotive parts.
+In recent years, the center has undertaken an important R&BD project (Professor Namhun Kim, School of Mechanical Aerospace and Nuclear Engineering) under the suprvision of the Ministry of Trade, Industry & Energy (MOTIE) of Korea to produce eco-friendly 3D printed automotive parts.
 Moreover, it has also been working on the development of patient-specific 3D printed implants (Prof. Jeong Beom Kim, School of Life Sciences) under the supervision of the Ministry of Science, ICT and Future Planning (MSIP).

 UNIST President Mooyoung Jung states, “3D printing technology has an infinite amount of potential, as it has the capacity to create almost anything.
 However, there are still practical challenges for domestic companies to head into the arena of 3D printing technology.”
 He adds, “UNIST will implement a series of new measures that should help those companies to grow and prosper, thereby contributing to develop new growth engines in the community”.